CHICAGO TRIBUNE - Sunday, May 23, 1999

 Clinton also has violated at least two provisions of the United States

 Constitution.
-Under Article I, Section 8, of the Constitution, Congress, not the
+Under Article I, Section 8, of the Constitution, Congress, not

-president, holds the power to declare war and to punish offenses against the law
+president, holds the power to declare war and to punish offenses against the

 of nations.
 Alexander Hamilton in The Federalist No. 69 pointed out one